The UK's share of the global CO2 budget runs out in 2 years

 The calculations

-Table SPM.2 of reference [1]
+Table SPM.2 of the IPCC AR6 WG1 report [1]

-The mathematics are simple, but the conclusion of a timescale of 2 years is so far from what is being discussed that the calculations are set out here in detail, so that readers can decide for themselves.
+The mathematics are simple, but the conclusion of a timescale of 2 years is so far from what is generally being discussed that the calculations are set out here in detail, so that readers can decide for themselves.

 Most people are either unaware or in denial about the severity and urgency of the climate emergency.